Townshend Acts

-The Townshend Acts (/ˈtaʊnzənd/) or Townshend Duties, were a series of British acts of Parliament passed during 1767 and 1768 introducing a series of taxes and regulations to fund administration of the British colonies in America.
-They are named after the Chancellor of the Exchequer who proposed the program.
-Historians vary slightly as to which acts they include under the heading "Townshend Acts", but five are often listed:
+The Townshend Acts (/ˈtaʊnzənd/) or Townshend Duties were a series of British acts of Parliament enacted in 1766 and 1767 introducing a series of taxes and regulations to enable administration of the British colonies in America.
+They are named after Charles Townshend, the Chancellor of the Exchequer who proposed the program.
+Historians vary slightly as to which acts should be included under the heading "Townshend Acts", but five are often listed: